mricci-eng/Python-Engineering-Automation-Portfolio/README.md

 A robust desktop application developed to support the complex multilingual data requirements of the Brussels Metro Modernisation project.

 *   **The Challenge:** The project required the translation of over 30,000 unique, deeply nested JSON strings for the Human-Machine Interface (HMI).
 A manual approach presented significant risks to the project schedule and data integrity.
-*   **My Initiative:** To enhance the workflow, I independently engineered a standalone Python application to automate the entire process.
-The system intelligently parses source data, cross-references it with a master translation file, and rebuilds the target language files, guaranteeing structural preservation and data integrity.
+*   **My Initiative:** I engineered a standalone Python application that functions as a complete, two-stage data pipeline:
+    1.  **Extraction & Curation Engine:** The tool first automatically scans the source kit, recursively parsing complex JSON files to extract all text strings and their unique structural paths.
+It then cleans this data—removing duplicates and irrelevant entries—to produce a single, perfectly structured `.xlsx` file ready for the translation team.
+    2.  **Intelligent Injection Engine:** After translation, the tool takes the completed `.xlsx` file and uses the stored structural paths to precisely inject the new language data back into the software kit, rebuilding the JSON files while guaranteeing perfect data integrity.

 #### Key Features & Impact:
 *   **Engineering Time Obliterated:** Reduced the **hands-on engineering effort** for data extraction and integration from over a month of high-risk manual work to **under 5 minutes** of automated processing.